-We encourage employees to print letterhead as needed in your office or utilize digital communication resources.
+We highly encourage employees to print letterhead in your office, as needed, or utilize our digital communication resources.
 For those who still wish to purchase bulk quantities of letterhead, you may place orders through Wolf Xpress.

 - Order Online at Wolf Xpress

 Employees may submit new or replacement badge requests any time using the online order form found below.
 NC State Extension administration funds the initial name badge for all Extension personnel at this time.